TheSilvered/nest/docs/time_library.md

 ### `[] @clock_time`

-Returns a map containing the current second as `seconds`, the current minute as `minute` and the current hour as `hours`.
+Returns a map containing the current second as `second`, the current minute as `minute` and the current hour as `hour`.

 ### `[] @gmt_clock_time`